Maine Center Professional Education

 Course short description - Enables Maine’s business, not-for-profit, and government sectors to navigate the modern regulatory landscape.read more

 Course short description - Application of design tools, skills, and activities to solve real business challenges.
-Next offering: May 1.read more
+Next offering: May 1 but subject to delay.read more

 The Maine Center and its academic partners also offer custom programming.
 To learn more about one of the following programs and discuss pricing, please send us a note.